CedarsDSN/DSN_tutorial_page/docs/Computational Resources/Workflow Management Systems/NextFlow/NextFlow for RNA-seq.rst

 - --fasta is used to provide the genome FASTA file for the organism that you are conducting RNA-seq analysis with.

--profile singularity is used because we use singularity to run NextFlow on HPC.
+- --profile singularity is used because we use singularity to run NextFlow on HPC.

 The GTF files and FASTA files for common organisms can be downloaded from UCSC genome browser `here <https://hgdownload.soe.ucsc.edu/downloads.html>`_ or from ENSEMBL `here <https://useast.ensembl.org/index.html>`_.